 Spray Paint in Winter

 Being a DIY enthusiast is challenging when you live in Minnesota.
-Most every paint, stain, and sealer says you must use them in a well ventilated area (a.k.a. not inside) when temperatures are above 50 degrees.
-Well, for us in the great northern state, that is only possible about six months of the year.
+Almost every paint, stain, and sealer says you must use them in a well-ventilated area (a.k.a. not inside) when temperatures are above 50 degrees.
+Well, for us in the great northern state, that is only possible for about six months of the year.
 I do avoid doing most paint and stain applications when it’s cold outside, but I figured out a way to spray paint in winter for smaller objects (not furniture).
 This method is tedious, but if there’s a piece you really want to paint and the winter is just setting in, maybe you can’t wait.
 That’s what happened with my lamps.

 I recently found this pair of outdated brass lamps on Craigslist and thought I’d take a chance on making them great.
 I went and bought a can of spray primer and spray paint from Walmart and devised a plan to paint these suckers, even though it was exactly 25 degrees outside.
 Check out the full DIY here.